vicident/texture_nets/README.md

 The code is based on [Justin Johnsons great code](https://github.com/jcjohnson/neural-style) for artistic style.

-The work is supported by Yandex.
+The work was supported by Yandex.